11 Google Analytics 4 (GA4) Metrics To Track

-11 Google Analytics 4 (GA4) Metrics to track hero image
+Top Google Analytics 4 (GA4) Metrics to track for marketing agencies

-Google Analytics 4 (GA4) is the next evolution of Analytics and it’s a powerful tool for not only measuring user activity but also optimizing user engagement.
-But one of the most common issues we hear from agencies is that GA4 is complicated, and even overwhelming at times.
+Google Analytics 4 (GA4) is the next evolution of Analytics, and it’s a powerful tool for not only measuring user activity but also optimizing user engagement.
+But one of the most common issues we hear from agencies when trying to dig into GA4 metrics is that GA4 is complicated, and even overwhelming at times.

-“GA4, while more powerful in many ways than the legacy Universal Analytics platform, requires re-learning how to set up and navigate the GA interface,” warns Molly Lopez, Owner-Partner at HITE Digital - Miami
+“GA4, while more powerful in many ways than the legacy Universal Analytics platform, requires re-learning how to set up and navigate the GA interface,” warns Molly Lopez, Founder & CEO at Sparo

 Rick Hogan, CEO & Co-founder of Bleevit, a local digital marketing agency focusing on small businesses had already set up their GA4 account by July 2022–a year before Universal Analytics gets phased out.
-“By running both Universal Analytics and GA4 simultaneously, the year over year can be made easily.”
+“By running both Universal Analytics and GA4 simultaneously, the year-over-year comparison can be made easily.”

 In fact, many agencies have already made the switch ahead of time.
 “If you switch after the deadline, you won't be able to show clients MoM or YoY comparison data,” adds Matthew Pavli, Managing Director at UK-based content marketing agency Content Drive.
 “The most important reason to set up GA4 before July 2023 is so that you have historical data to compare your new data to.”